 2 Year; Nampa, ID

 Students who love biology but want to study a distinct area of the broad topic will love the College of Western Idaho’s program.
-They offer a few degree options that branch across several disciplines to help prepare you for your future career.
-With your courses, you’ll dive into topics such as genetics, botany, ecology, chemistry, and nutrition.
+They offer a few degree options that branch across several disciplines to help prepare students for productive careers.
+With CWI’s courses, students dive into topics such as genetics, botany, ecology, chemistry, and nutrition.

 2 to 4 Year; Monterey, CA

 Monterey Peninsula College offers a collection of degree options for students looking to get their Associate’s degree.
-You can opt to enroll in the A.S. in Science for Transfer program as well, allowing you to take your degree to a four-year university program.
+Learners can opt to enroll in the A.S. in Science for Transfer program as well, allowing them to take their degrees to four-year university programs.
 The other options for prospective biology students include an A.S. in Biological Sciences or an A.A. in General Studies: Natural Science Emphasis.